ietebitmesra/DevQuest-24/README.md

 | Submission Guidelines | [#submission-guidelines](#submission-guideline) |
 | Reference Video | [#reference-video](#reference-video) |

-[The rest of the document content remains unchanged] Welcome to the IETE Webpage Design Contest!
+Welcome to the IETE Webpage Design Contest!
 In this competition, you will be provided with a basic HTML structure for a webpage.
 Your task is to bring this page to life by styling it creatively and innovatively based on the theme of a movie series of your choice.

 ## Team Overview